berkmancenter/lumendatabase/README.md

 Ephemera
 ========

-The `/blog_entries` page contains a google custom search engine that's supposed to search the Lumen blog.
+The `/blog_entries` page can contain a google custom search engine that searches the Lumen blog.
 To enable, create a custom search engine [here](https://www.google.com/cse/create/new) restricted to the path the blog lives at, for instance `https://www.lumendatabase.org/blog_entries/*`.
 Extract the "cx" id from the javascript embed code and put it in the